This degree has three stages, each comprising 120 credits.

 You’ll study two 30-credit modules from a choice of computing & IT focus areas and one 60-credit business module.

 You’ll choose one 30-credit computing & IT module, study two 30-credit business modules and complete a 30-credit computing & IT project module.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 14 March 2023.

-We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
-The BSc (Honours) Computing & IT and a second subject uses a variety of study materials and has the following elements:
+Our qualifications are as accessible as possible, and we have a comprehensive range of support services.
+Our BSc (Honours) Computing & IT and a second subject uses a variety of study materials and includes the following elements:

 Learning outcomes, teaching and assessment

 This qualification develops your learning in four main areas: